 The search is on for the next Gloria Steinem Chair.
 Active review of applications will begin on November 15, 2021, and the position will remain open until filled.

 Naomi Klein, Inaugural Gloria Steinem Endowed Chair in Media, Culture and Feminist Studies

-Naomi Klein, a public intellectual whose best-selling explorations of social, economic and ecological injustice have made her a global thought-leader, has been selected as the inaugural Gloria Steinem Endowed Chair in Media, Culture and Feminist Studies at Rutgers University-New Brunswick.
-Klein’s appointment comes at a critical time in the American political and media landscape as progressive leaders link human rights and economic justice with climate change and other global challenges.
+Naomi Klein, a public intellectual whose best-selling explorations of social, economic and ecological injustice have made her a global thought-leader, was selected as the inaugural Gloria Steinem Endowed Chair in Media, Culture and Feminist Studies at Rutgers University-New Brunswick.
+Klein’s appointment came at a critical time in the American political and media landscape as progressive leaders link human rights and economic justice with climate change and other global challenges.